FTBTeam/docs/docs/mods/suite/Quests/Developer/Quests/index.md

 For details on creating a chapter, see the [Chapters](../Chapters/index.md) page.
 :::

-To create a quest, right anywhere in the blank space of the quest book and select the type of quest you want to create.
+To create a quest, right anywhere in the blank space of the quest book and select the type of task you want to create.
+Additional tasks can be added to the quest later (see [Quest Tasks](#quest-tasks)).

 A detailed explanation of the different quest types can be found on the [Quest Types](./Types.md) page.

 ![Create Quest](../../../../_assets/images/quests/create-a-quest.webp)